TITLE 8 SOCIAL SERVICES

 (1) FNS will establish temporary eligibility standards for the duration of an emergency for households that are disaster victims as defined in this section.
 In addition, FNS will provide for emergency food stamp benefits to eligible households to replace food destroyed in a disaster.
 The emergency food stamp benefits will be equal to the value of the food destroyed, but not greater than the applicable maximum food stamp benefit amount for the household size.

-(2) HSD is authorized to distribute emergency food stamp benefits to households residing in those areas determined to be adversely affected by a major disaster, but only upon the determination by USDA/FNS that such households have food assistance needs that cannot be met by the existing program in the project area(s), and only to those households that meet the eligibility criteria.
+(2) HCA is authorized to distribute emergency food stamp benefits to households residing in those areas determined to be adversely affected by a major disaster, but only upon the determination by USDA/FNS that such households have food assistance needs that cannot be met by the existing program in the project area(s), and only to those households that meet the eligibility criteria.

 (4) Under no circumstances may an ISD county office implement the emergency disaster provisions without specific direction and approval from the income support division, food assistance bureau.